silentmanww/workplace-chat-for-linux/README.md

-# teams-for-linux
+# outlook365-for-linux

-Unoficial Microsoft Teams client for Linux using [Electron](http://electron.atom.io/).
+Unofficial Microsoft Office 365 client for Linux using [Electron](http://electron.atom.io/).
 It uses the Web App and wrapps it as a standalone application using Electron.

 ## Install